subfreak/SUBFREAK/README.md

 also pls no roleplay with me i get scare aah

-SHIPS CAN ALWATS INT :D IDC!! um,, just dont be like a problematic omne,, YKMOW!!
+SHIPS CAN ALWATS INT :D IDC!! (includes ocs, if u so please!!) um,, just dont be like a problematic omne,, YKMOW!!

-I LOVE DRAWUNG ON STRAWPAGES!!!!!!!!!!!
-IF YOU'D EVER LIKE A DRAWINGG,,, MAAYBE WHISPER ME,, WITH UR FAV CHARACTER,,,?
-HI..
-(REMINDER !!!
-I SPECIALIZE IN ROBLOXIANS AND OBJECTS/ALGERABLIENS !!
-SORRY ^^)
+i LOVE. drawing on strawpages in my freetime,, if u get a strawpage drawing signed -subfreak T'WAS MEEE!!

 <!--
 **subfreak/SUBFREAK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.